 Reluctant complainants (i.e. those who can be identified but may not wish to proceed or take matters forward), will be advised that SCS has a legal obligation to report and respond to certain complaints involving children and young people.
 Whilst the complainant’s wishes will be considered, and all attempts to respond to the complaint sensitively, will be undertaken, SCS will still make contact, report to external authorities and investigate all complaints as required, even if the reporter does not wish this to occur.

 SCS may seek or provide information from certain ‘prescribed agencies’ in accordance with Chapter 16A of the Children and Young Persons (Care and Protection) Act 1998 (NSW) if required, for a relevant investigation or risk assessment.

 A record of the investigation must be held by SCS and, where a matter is found to be reportable conduct, a copy provided to the NSW Ombudsman’s Office for oversight.

 Investigations into matters found to be exempt are held by SCS, and the NSW Ombudsman’s Office may audit the records of their investigations.

 Records at SCS are kept securely and separately from personnel files.

-The Head of Agency nominated by the NSW Ombudsman Act, for Sydney system Catholic schools, receives a monthly report from the Executive Director of Sydney Catholic Schools or their delegate, of all matters falling within the jurisdiction of the NSW Ombudsman.
+The Head of Relevant Entity nominated by the NSW Children’s Guardian Act 2019, for Sydney system Catholic schools, receives a monthly report from the Executive Director of Sydney Catholic Schools or their delegate, of all matters falling within the jurisdiction of the NSW Ombudsman.

 A person who is the subject of a complaint may request access to records held by SCS in accordance with the relevant Enterprise Agreement, the Government Information (Public Access) Act 2009 (NSW), or other relevant legislation.